-The Company applied IAS 20 - Accounting for Government Grants and Disclosure of Government Assistance in relation to receiving the Canada Emergency Wage Subsidy ("CEWS"), the Paycheck Protection Program ("PPP") and the Canada Emergency Rent Subsidy ("CERS"), as part of the Canadian and United States federal government response to the COVID-19 health pandemic.
+The Company applied IAS 20 - Accounting for Government Grants and Disclosure of Government Assistance in relation to receiving the Canada Emergency Wage Subsidy ("CEWS"), the Paycheck Protection Program ("PPP"), the Canadian Emergency Rent Subsidy ("CERS"), the Alberta Jobs Now Grant Program, and the Employee Retention Credit ("ERTC") as part of the Canadian and United States federal government programs.
 Government assistance is recognized only when there is a reasonable assurance that (a) the Company will comply with any conditions attached to the grant and (b) the grant will be received.
 The government grants/subsidies are recognized in profit or loss on a systematic basis over the periods in which the Company recognizes the expense for the related costs for which the grants and/or subsidies are intended to compensate.
 The Company has elected to present these amounts net of related expenses.
 Where government grants have been provided in the form of a forgivable loan, proceeds have been recorded as a liability until reasonable assurance of forgiveness has been obtained.